MadalinaFrant/movie-recommendation-system/README.md

 3. **Compare Results Using Defined Metrics:** Evaluate the differences between implementations in terms of software quality, performance, and maintainability.

 ## System Functionality
-The recommendation system will:
+The recommendation system:
-- Allow users to specify preferences:
+- Allows users to specify preferences:
-  - **Movie Likes and Dislikes**: Ordered lists indicating the strength of preference for each movie.
+  - **Movie Likes and Dislikes**: Lists indicating movies the user likes and dislikes.
   - **Preferred Attributes**: Genres, actors, and directors.
-- Provide movie suggestions based on:
+- Provides movie suggestions based on:
-  - The entered preferences for a single user (**Classic**).
+  - The entered preferences for a single user (**Classic Recommendation**).
   - A combination of preferences for two users (**Movie Night**).

 ## Design Patterns Used
-In the version optimized with design patterns, the following patterns will be applied:
+In the version optimized with design patterns, the following patterns are applied:

-1. **Chain of Responsibility**: To process user preferences in a modular way, allowing each preference type (e.g. genre, actors) to be handled by dedicated handlers.
+1. **Chain of Responsibility**: To process user preferences in a modular way, allowing each preference type (genres, actors, directors) to be handled by dedicated handlers.
-2. **Strategy Pattern**: To select and apply different recommendation algorithms (e.g. genre-based, popularity-based) dynamically based on user inputs.
+2. **Strategy**: To define and apply different recommendation strategies dynamically based on user inputs, such as liked and disliked movies.
-3. **Builder Pattern**: To construct and manage complex objects like user preference profiles efficiently within a single request.
+3. **Singleton**: To ensure that only one instance of the movie database is created and shared across the system.

-In the unstructured version, design patterns will be intentionally avoided, and anti-patterns such as **Spaghetti Code** or **God Object** will be introduced to compare their impact on maintainability and scalability.
+In the unstructured version, design patterns are intentionally avoided, and anti-patterns such as **Spaghetti Code** or **God Object** are introduced to compare their impact on maintainability and scalability.

 ## Architectural Patterns Used
-The **Layered Architecture** will be employed in the structured implementation to:
+The **Layered Architecture** is employed in the structured implementation to:
-- Separate concerns into layers (e.g. data access, business logic, and presentation).
+- Separate concerns into distinct layers (data access layer, business logic / service layer, and presentation layer).
 - Ensure modularity and simplify testing.

-The unstructured version will not use this architecture, highlighting the difficulties of working with tightly-connected, monolithic systems.
+The unstructured version does not use this architecture, highlighting the difficulties of working with tightly-connected, monolithic systems.

 ## Comparison Metrics
-To assess the impact of design and architectural patterns, the following metrics will be used to compare the two implementations:
+To assess the impact of design and architectural patterns, the following metrics are used to compare the two implementations:

 1. **Execution Time:**
    - Measure the time taken to generate recommendations, providing insights into the efficiency of each version.